What is Vaginal Prolapse ?

 What is Vaginal Prolapse?

 Vaginal prolapse is a general term for a bulge or protrusion into the vagina.
-This occurs when the vaginal walls and supports become thin, weakened and stretched.

 - Bladder prolapse (cystocele) – when the bladder bulges into the upper front wall of the vagina (shown below)